edefalque/signalk-stripcharts/README.md

 All those files are in *`...path...`*`/signalk-stripcharts/specs/`.
 If installed on a Raspberry PI from the Signal K Appstore, they will be in `$HOME/.signalk/node_modules/signalk-stripcharts/specs/`.

-Signalk-Stripcharts does not provide yet a way to update those files by a form interface, nor a store that survives installation of new Signalk-Stripcharts versions.
-Hence copy them in a folder ouside `.../signalk-stripcharts` e.g. in `~/my-specs`; edit them or create new ones with a text editor, or better with a code editor such as Geany or Visual Studio Code; then copy them back to `.../signalk-stripcharts/specs/` for using them.
+Signalk-Stripcharts does not provide yet a way to update those files by a form interface, nor a store for them that survives installation of new Signalk-Stripcharts versions.
+Hence:
+- copy those you want to modify in a folder outside `.../signalk-stripcharts` e.g. in `~/my-specs` where you will keep your "master copies";
+- edit them or create new ones with a text editor, or better with a code editor such as Geany or Visual Studio Code;
+- then copy them back to `.../signalk-stripcharts/specs/` for using them;
+- after intalling a new release copy your "master copies" to `.../signalk-stripcharts/specs/` as needed.

 The following subsections provides additional guidance for customizing or creating new chart specs, units and options.